-The nyckelharpa (Schlüsselfidel, viola d’amore con chiavi, keyed fiddel) is a string instrument played with a short bow and with keys that change the pitch.
+The nyckelharpa (Schlüsselfidel, viola d’amore con chiavi, keyed fiddel) is a string instrument played with a short bow and keys that change the pitch.
 Its resonance strings contribute to its unique sound.
 From Late Middle Ages the nyckelharpa emerged in Europe.
-However since the Baroque it has only been played in Sweden as a folklore instrument mainly around Uppland.
-Thanks to innovative musicians in Sweden, especially Eric Sahlström (1912-1986), and inspired musicians in continental Europe, the nyckelharpa is being rediscovered all over the world and used in many musical styles.
-The common historical roots of the nyckelharpa reinforce experience of the European dimension in this project.
+However since the Baroque Period it has only been played in Sweden mainly around Upland as a folk instrument.
+Thanks to innovative musicians in Sweden, especially Eric Sahlström (1912-1986), and inspired musicians in continental Europe, the nyckelharpa is being rediscovered all over the world and being used in many musical styles.

 This invitation is intended for people from